 Types of court

-Deals with the most serious cases including all cases of rape and murder.
+Deals with the most serious criminal cases.
 There is no limit on the length of custodial sentence or amount of fine that this court may impose.

 Deals with other criminal cases and:

 - In solemn procedure, maximum sentence five years in custody; no limit on amount of fine

 Justice of the Peace Court

-Deals with minor cases.
+Deals with minor criminal cases.
 Maximum sentence 60 days in custody; maximum fine £2,500.

 Who will be in court?

-- The young person charged with the crime, known as “the accused”.
+- The child or young person charged with the crime, known as “the accused”.
 If a young person is told to appear in court they must do so.
 If they do not, a warrant could be issued for their arrest.

 - The judge, sheriff or JP.
 They make sure that the law is followed and are responsible for deciding the sentence if the accused is convicted.
 Where there is no jury they will also decide upon a verdict having heard all the evidence.

 - The prosecutor.
 Presents the evidence against the accused.

 - The accused’s solicitor.
-The young person’s legal representative.
+The child or young person’s legal representative.

 - The clerk of court.
 Calls the case, records the court’s proceedings, can give advice on court procedures and will issue and sign any relevant documentation.
 They may also provide legal advice to the JP in the JP court.